class new in 2020.06MeshOptimizerSceneConverter

-The optimizations can be done either in-place using convertInPlace(MeshData&), in which case the input is required to be an indexed triangle mesh with mutable index data and, in case of
+The optimizations can be done either in-place using convertInPlace(MeshData&), in which case the input is required to be an indexed triangle mesh with mutable contiguous index buffer of a non-implementation-specific index type and, in case of

 optimizeVertexFetch, also mutable vertex data.
-Alternatively, the operation can be performed using convert(const MeshData&), which accepts also triangle strips and fans, returning always an indexed triangle mesh without requiring the input to be mutable.
+Alternatively, the operation can be performed using convert(const MeshData&), which accepts also triangle strips and fans or non-contiguous index buffers of non-implementation-specific index types, returning always an indexed triangle mesh without requiring the input to be mutable.